-- 1 Tacoma Narrows bridge and an itemized depiction of the use of that 2 revenue. - (2) The department shall work with the office of financial management to review insurance coverage, deductibles, and limitations on tolled facilities to assure that the assets are well protected at a reasonable cost.
-Results from this review must be used to negotiate any future new or extended insurance agreements. - (3) ((\$28,000,000)) \$1,236,000 of the state route number 520 corridor account--state appropriation is provided solely for the costs directly related to tolling the state route number 520 floating bridge. ((Of this amount, \$8,000,000 must be retained in unallotted status, and may only be released by the office of financial management after consultation with the joint transportation committee.)) - (4) The department shall consider transitioning to all electronic tolling on the Tacoma Narrows bridge toll facility and discontinuing a cash toll option. - (5) ((\$2,130,000)) \$130,000 of the state route number 520 civil penalties account--state appropriation and \$140,000 of the Tacoma Narrows toll bridge account--state appropriation are provided solely for expenditures related to the toll adjudication process.
-The amount provided in this subsection is contingent on the enactment by June 30, 2010, of either Engrossed Substitute Senate Bill No. 6499 or Substitute House Bill No. 2897; however, if the enacted bill does not specify the department as the toll penalty adjudicating agency, the amounts provided in this subsection lapse. - (6) The department shall review, and revise where appropriate, current signage and ingress/egress locations on the state route number 167 high occupancy toll lanes pilot project.
+- (1) The department shall make detailed quarterly expenditure reports available to the transportation commission and to the public on the department's web site using current department resources.
+The reports must include a summary of revenue generated by tolls on the Tacoma Narrows bridge and an itemized depiction of the use of that revenue. - (2) The department shall work with the office of financial management to review insurance coverage, deductibles, and limitations on tolled facilities to assure that the assets are well protected at a reasonable cost.
+Results from this review must be used to negotiate any future new or extended insurance agreements. - (3) ((\$28,000,000)) \$1,236,000 of the state route number 520 corridor account--state appropriation is provided solely for the costs directly related to tolling the state route number 520 floating bridge. ((Of this amount, \$8,000,000 must be retained in unallotted status, and may-only-be-released-by-the-office-of-financial-management-after consultation with the joint transportation committee.)) - (4) The department shall consider transitioning to all electronic tolling on the Tacoma Narrows bridge toll facility and discontinuing a cash toll option. - (5) ((\$2,130,000)) \$130,000 of the state route number 520 civil penalties account--state appropriation and \$140,000 of the Tacoma Narrows toll bridge account--state appropriation are provided solely for expenditures related to the toll adjudication process.
+The amount provided in this subsection is contingent on the enactment by June 30, 2010, of either Engrossed Substitute Senate Bill No. 6499 or Substitute House Bill No. 2897; however, if the enacted bill does not specify the department as the toll penalty adjudicating agency, the amounts provided in this subsection lapse. - (6) The department shall review, and revise where appropriate, current signage and ingress/egress locations on the state route number

+1 167 high occupancy toll lanes pilot project.
 The department shall continue to work with the Washington state patrol on educating the public on the rules of the road related to crossing a double white line.
-The department shall continue to monitor the performance of the high occupancy toll lanes to ensure that driving conditions for high occupancy vehicles that share these lanes are not significantly changed. - (7) \$2,435,000 of the motor vehicle account--state appropriation is provided solely to provide a reserve for state route number 520 tolling operations.
-This appropriation must be held in unallotted status until the office of financial management deems that revenues applicable to
+The department shall continue to monitor the performance of the high occupancy toll lanes to ensure that driving conditions for high occupancy vehicles that share these lanes are not significantly changed.

-- 1 the state route number 520 tolling operations are not sufficient to - 2 cover the expenditures.
-Repayment of any expenditures must occur in - 3 the 2011-2013 fiscal biennium. - 4 Sec.
-907. 2010 c 247 s 212 (uncodified) is amended to read as follows: - 6 FOR THE DEPARTMENT OF TRANSPORTATION--INFORMATION TECHNOLOGY--PROGRAM 7 C - 8 Transportation Partnership Account--State
+(7) \$2,435,000 of the motor vehicle account--state appropriation is provided solely to provide a reserve for state route number 520 tolling operations.
+This appropriation must be held in unallotted status until the office of financial management deems that revenues applicable to the state route number 520 tolling operations are not sufficient to cover the expenditures.
+Repayment of any expenditures must occur in the 2011-2013 fiscal biennium.

-9 Appropriation $(\frac{\$2,675,0}{}$
+15 Sec.
+907. 2010 c 247 s 212 (uncodified) is amended to read as 16 follows:

+FOR THE DEPARTMENT OF TRANSPORTATION--INFORMATION TECHNOLOGY--PROGRAM 18 C

+19 Transportation Partnership Account--State

-11 Motor Vehicle Account--State Appropriation ((\$68,650,000))
+22 Motor Vehicle Account--State Appropriation . . . . . ((\$68,650,000))

-13 Motor Vehicle Account--Federal Appropriation \$240,000
+Motor Vehicle Account--Federal Appropriation . . . . . . . . . \$240,000

-16 Transportation 2003 Account (Nickel Account) -- State
+27 Transportation 2003 Account (Nickel Account) -- State